bbobcik/auderis-test-extra/README.md

 ## Changelog

+### 1.3.6
+* `MultiPropertyMatcher` supports description contexts, where description providers are informed about object that is a subject of testing.

 ### 1.3.5
 * More flexible initialization of files in `WorkFolder`, using `InitialContentProvider` interface.
   Useful utility providers (such as `lines()`, `bytes()` and `serializedForm()`) are prepared